connervieira/Predator/docs/CONFIGURE.md

                 - `method` determines the method by which GPIO events will be monitored, and can only be set to the following values:
                     - `gpio_local` uses the `gpiozero` package to monitor GPIO pins connected to the host device.
                     - `gpio_module` uses an external FT232H via `blinka` to monitor GPIO pins.
-                        - When this method is selected, pin numbers specified in the Predator configuration file refer to the "C" pins on the FT232 board.
-For example, using pin "3" in the configuration file will use pin "C3" on the board.
                     - `gpio_remote` uses the `socket` package to receive GPIO events from an external device, running GPIOZero.
                 - `invert` determines whether GPIO inputs will be inverted (true becomes false, false becomes true)
                 - `gpio_local` contains options for configuring local GPIO behavior.
+                - `gpio_module` contains options for configuring GPIO behavior when using an external module (FT232H).
+                    - `pin_prefix` is a string (usually a single character) that is prefixed to all pin numbers.
+This is used to specify the bank of pins on the FT232H module to use.
+                        - For example, if `pin_prefix` is set to "C", then a pin configured as `3` in Predator will refer to pin "C3" on the GPIO module.
                 - `gpio_remote` contains options for configuring remote GPIO behavior.
+                    - `host` contains settings that configure the network target where GPIO states will be fetched from.
+                        - `address` is the IP address/domain of the network target.
+                        - `port` is the port on the network target where a connection will be established.
             - `actions`
                 - `dashcam_saving` contains settings to trigger dash-cam saving using a GPIO button.
                     - Each entry in this configuration section uses the GPIO pin number as a key, and contains the following values: